 - It is an inverter TIG welder that has a high-frequency start and boasts an automatic high-temperature shutdown.

-- In addition, it features an infinite amperage control.
+- Besides, it features an infinite amperage control.

 - The included foot pedal allows for remote amperage control over the weld, allowing the welder more focus on the job at hand.

-- The power cord is short which limits movement.
+- The power cord is short, which limits the movement.

 - It may be a little pricey than other machines with similar features.

-A lightweight yet highly powerful 120/230V welder from Lincoln Electric, this machine makes welding an art.
+A lightweight yet highly powerful 120/240V TIG welder from Lincoln Electric, this machine makes welding an art.
 It allows for creativity as the welder can experiment with a little more than the standard welders.

-It offers both AC/DC power which makes it useful for a variety of materials.
-Capable of TIG welding on 3/16 inch aluminum or 3/8 inch steel.
-Further, this TIG welder has advanced features and is extremely easy to use.
+It offers both AC/DC power, which makes it useful for a variety of materials.
+Capable of TIG welding 3/16 inch aluminum or 3/8 inch steel.
+Not to mention, it has advanced features and is extremely easy to use.

-This portable TIG welder offers great value for simple welding jobs, as a result, suitable for home hobby welding rather than industrial jobs.
-It is an excellent machine that is a great performer and very reliable.
+It’s a portable TIG welder with great value for simple welding jobs, ideal for home hobby welding rather than industrial jobs.
+That said, it’s a reliable machine and can create clean slag-free welds.